wekeo/DEFUNCT-wekeo-jupyter-lab/README.md

 After this, you can look at some of the thematic submodules provided here:

-* [Ocean Training] (./ocean)
+* [Ocean] (./ocean)

 ## How to use this material

+If you are on GitHub/Lab you can visit www.wekeo.eu, register for an account and enter the JupyterLab - then follow the instructions below.

-If you are currently on the WEkEO JupyterLab you're already in the right place and can start exploring!
-If you are on GitHub/Lab you can visit www.wekeo.eu, register for an account and enter the JupyterLab where you will find this code already set up for you to use.
+If you are currently on the WEkEO JupyterLab you're already in the right place and can start.
+To clone this repository in to the WEkEO JupyterLab environment open a terminal in the WEkEO JupyterLab, type << cd public >> followed by << bash wekeo-git-clone.sh https://github.com/wekeo/wekeo-jupyter-lab.git >> This will create a clone of this repository of notebooks in your home directory.
+You can use the same shell script to clone any external repository you like.

 You can also use this code on your own computer/Jupyter Lab server, however you won't have the fast access provided by the HDA when within the WEkEO infrastructure.